kingahmedino/Flutter-Developer-Technical-Test/README.md

 ## Instructions

 Create a fork of this repository, implement your solution, push it to github and send us the link via email.
+Send it this address [bokat.mom@dashstudios.tech](mailto:bokat.mom@dashstudios.tech)

 For this test, we just expect you to implement Nouns Hunt's SplashScreen >> MainMenu sequence.
 Here is a video for reference -